bmakendi/bmakendi/README.md

 - 👋 Hi, I’m Bryan !
-- 👀 I’m interested in web development and design.
+- 👀 I’m interested in web development and design, get a preview [here](https://bryanmakendi.com).
 - 🌱 I’m currently learning Next.js and Typescript and I plan on learning creative development in the future.
 - 💞️ I’m looking to collaborate on websites and apps with challenging and fun designs.
 - 📫 How to reach me : LinkedIn is over [here](https://www.linkedin.com/in/bryan-makendi) and mail is bryan.makendi@gmail.com